 Electrical

-Fermilab is supplied electrical power through the northern Illinois bulk power transmission system that is operated by a local investor-owned utility.
+Fermilab is supplied electrical power through the Northern Illinois Bulk pPower Transmission system that is operated by a local investor-owned utility.
 The site interconnects with the bulk transmission system at two locations.
 Service connections, at 345 kV voltage, are made to one of two transmission lines at each location.
 At the interconnection sites, Fermilab takes power and delivers it along Fermilab owned and operated transmission lines to two separate electrical substations where it is transformed to 13.8 kV for site-wide distribution.